Value for Money 62%

 Where to Party

 Nightlife in Avoriaz is nothing compared with the likes of Val Thorens and Val d’Isere.
 But it has its moments.
 Several bars are open until late, but there is only one nightclub as such.
 The resort is popular with Danes and Swedes, which always adds to the interest.
 Le Yeti (+33 450 74 12 78) is a popular apres-ski bar with live music, where people like to go and relax on the sun terrace.
 Shooters (+33 450 74 07 22) is a cool bar that attracts a young crowd.
+But this winter a brand new Folie Douce opens on the piste, which will certainly add to the apres-ski.

 The Place is a stronghold for Scandy-types, and has live music.
 It doesn’t get busy till late.
 Le Globe Trotters Cafe (+33 450 74 06 21) is a popular international pub with live music.
 It also serves gourmet crepes.
 Le Tavaillon bar/pub (+33 450 74 14 18) attracts predominantly young British customers.
 The Wild Horse Saloon (+33 450 74 72 29) has a good bar menu that includes Mexican dishes, and plays live music.
 Make sure you try one of their Wild Horse Jaegerbombs.